 Australia’s agriculture sector relies heavily on arrangements like this, with Pacific Islanders, backpackers, and Vietnamese migrants all working long hours for low pay.
 Farmers themselves are squeezed by supermarkets, which push prices down to keep groceries affordable.

+We don’t call this “forced labour.”
 We call it “keeping cost of living affordable.”

 Moral Judgement Without Understanding

 I don’t expect everyone to know the details of Temu’s business model and supply chain.
 Most people haven’t seen the workshops I’ve seen or the informal networks that make up a large part of China’s grassroots economy.
-What I hope for is a desire to understand before making judgment.
+What I hope for is a desire to understand before making a judgment.

 When someone looks at a five-dollar item from Temu and jumps straight to the “forced labour” narrative, the accusation doesn’t land on the company alone.